 Stock turn or inventory turnover ratio is a measure of how many times you have entirely replaced your existing stock with new ones.

 where net sales are the revenue you have after accounting for returns, and average stock is calculated as above for any period of time you need.
-Read more about how to calculate inventory turnover ratio.
+Read more about how to calculate the inventory turnover ratio.

 3. Safety Stock